SzPetra/employees-python-cicd/README.md

 --git reset --soft HEAD~: commit is taken back, but your changes will still be kept to commit again --git reset --mixed HEAD~:
---git reset --hard HEAD~: commit is taken back, but your chnages will not be kept anymore
+--git reset --hard HEAD~: commit is taken back, but your changes will not be kept anymore

 --git restore --source "commit hash" "file name": file will be restored back to the previous version of the specific commit (based on commit hash) (ONLY FILES WILL BE RESTORED ONE BY ONE/I can name directories instead of files)
 -- git restore "file": restore your changes and go back to previous commit